Pitt-IshiharaLab/lab-handbook/README.md

 We will not impose core time.
 If you'd like to designate a certain day of the week for home office, please share this in the schedule tab in [LabMembersInfo](https://docs.google.com/spreadsheets/d/1gm7NiiYUaOu9xGvc94AHQDnNEBrtlLbd7ZU5bwCZrD8/edit?usp=sharing).
 Update your class schedule every semester.

 Mark your vacation/absence days on the lab calendar.
 If you plan to be be away for more than a week, let Keisuke know by email.

+## Member responsibilities

+- **1-1 meeting summaries (All members):** After each 1-1 meeting with Keisuke, please send via email a brief summary of the discussion and any action items by the end of the next business day.
+This helps Keisuke and the lab member follow up on any items in preparation for the next meeting.
+- **CSB seminar attendance (PhD students 2nd year and above):** You are expected to attend all CSB departmental seminars as part of your training.
+If you do not attend regularly, the lab will not fund you to attend external conferences.
+- **Documentation and record keeping (All members)**: You are required to excellent practices to document your work.
+This is important for others to follow your work.
+Good documentation will also help your future self (trust me on this).
+If you do not have a strong preference, Keisuke recommends Lab Archives Electronic Lab for wet lab work and Github for code.
+Please ask Keisuke for an introduction.
+If you insist on physical lab notebooks, you must periodically scan and upload your entries to Lab Archives or the group's OneDrive folder.

 ### Emergencies and asking for help